 McKee, Nelson & Whitmire.
 Federal Taxation of Partnerships and Partners, 4th ed.
 (Tax Collection KF1375 .M32 2007).

-Other tax treatises can be browsed in the Tax Collection, Level 2 and in the stacks.
+Other tax treatises can be browsed in the Tax Collection on Level 2, and in the stacks.
 Warren, Gorham & Lamont is a well-known and respected publisher of tax treatises, including many of the titles listed above.
 A keyword search in the online catalog for warren gorham lamont taxation will retrieve WG&L books.
 Many are also available in the Thomson Reuters Checkpoint database.

 E. State Tax